 c) exempt from taxation the basic incomes of all citizens up to a level that allows them to meet their own subsistence needs and living expenses, while providing “safety net” vouchers for the poor.

-3) Restructure inheritance and gift taxes (“death taxes”) to discourage transfers from one generation to the next, of “excessive” concentrations of wealth (i.e., when the income generated by one’s capital far outstrips one’s capacity to consume the goods and services of others, and where one’s unconsumed income is simply reinvested in more capital acquisitions, resulting eventually in the monopolization of future capital ownership opportunities by the already wealthy).
+3) Restructure inheritance and gift taxes (“death taxes”) to discourage transfers of monopolistic concentrations of wealth from one generation to the next.
 In order to promote individual initiative, capital self-sufficiency and limited economic power of the state, inheritance policy should encourage the broadest possible distribution of private property ownership in income-producing assets.

 Capital Homesteading Vehicles for Ownership Democratization

-The “Citizens Land Bank” or “CLB” [also known as the for-profit Citizens Land Cooperative (CLC) or Community Investment Corporation (CIC)] allows residents of a community to share in the control and profits associated with land planning and development.
-The CLB would encourage governments at all levels (from the community to the highest governmental level) as well as non-profit entities, to distribute the ownership of land and natural resources free to all citizens.
+The “Citizens Land Development Cooperative” or “CLDC” [also known as the for-profit Citizens Land Cooperative (CLC), Citizens Land Bank (CLB), or Community Investment Corporation (CIC)] allows residents of a community to share in the control and profits associated with land planning and development.
+The CLDC would encourage governments at all levels (from the community to the highest governmental level) as well as non-profit entities, to distribute the ownership of land and natural resources free to all citizens.
 This would encourage citizens to participate in development so they can share in planning, governance and lease incomes from the use of land and natural resources.